The Montgomery Bicycle Club

 • Fresh Fruit

-• Coffee, Orange Juice, Ice Tea
+• Coffee, Orange Juice, iced tea

 On the Road

-• There will also be turn by turn course directions on color coded sheets in your registration packet.
-The color code on the sheet corresponds to the course and the sheets have mileages, both incremental and cumulative for your particular route.
-FREE spoken turn by turn directions are available to you at our Ride with GPS event page.
+• There will also be turn-by-turn course directions on color-coded sheets in your registration packet.
+The color code on the sheet corresponds to the course, and the sheets have mileages, both incremental and cumulative, for your particular route.
+FREE spoken turn-by-turn directions are available to you at our Ride with GPS event page.

 At the Rest Stops